“I’ll be damned if some creep in a mask is going to ruin me, even if he killed me.”

 Sunday night, 6 September 2015, AM

 GM: The Hilton Riverside is a half hour drive away in the CBD.
 It’s an odd time of night, late enough for even the most wild parties to be winding down, but still too early for dawn to creep over the horizon.
-It’s less a moment of relief than embittered exhaustion, when the monsters no longer feel like playing, but have yet to fully retire to their lairs.
+It’s less a moment of relief than embittered exhaustion.
+The monsters no longer feel like playing, but have yet to retire to their lairs.

 The 29-story concrete and steel monolith looms territorially over the Mississippi.
 Lacking the proud history of its rivals in the French Quarter, the hotel embraces the cold monotony of mass-produced luxury with an air that’s at once sullen and haughty.
 Silent, weary-eyed valets and bellhops efficiently take care of Caroline’s car and luggage.

 The lobby is as empty as its employees’ spirits.
 Several stony-faced men, their expressions as blank as their suits are black, stare at Caroline with the silent intensity of jungle cats surveying rival predators.
-The hotel’s receptionist, a young woman whose makeup and professional attire cannot conceal the weariness in her graveyard shift eyes, offers Caroline a smile with $7-an-hour sincerity as she explains the hotel’s many amenities from the fitness room to the pool to the sightseeing tours.
+The hotel’s receptionist, a young woman whose makeup and professional attire cannot conceal the weariness in her graveyard shift eyes, offers Caroline a smile with $7-an-hour sincerity.
+She lists the hotel’s amenities from the fitness room to the pool to the sightseeing tours.

 “…and how long will you be staying with us, ma’am?”

 Caroline: Now isn’t that a question?
-Caroline considers for a moment before realizing that it doesn’t really matter.
+Caroline considers for a moment before realizing that it doesn’t matter.